awsdocs/amazon-ec2-user-guide-windows/doc_source/xen-drivers-overview.md

 The AWS PV driver components are listed in the Windows registry under `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services`\.
 These driver components are as follows: `XENBUS`, xeniface, xennet, xenvbd, and xenvif\.

-AWS PV also has a driver component named LiteAgent, which runs as a Windows service\.
-It handles tasks such as shutdown and restart events from the API\.
+AWS PV drivers also have a Windows service named LiteAgent, which runs in user\-mode\.
+It handles tasks such as shutdown and restart events from AWS APIs on Xen generation instances\.
 You can access and manage services by running `Services.msc` from the command line\.
-This component runs on all instance types including C5 and M5\.
-Updating to AWS PV 8\.2 also updates the LiteAgent and adds multiple bug fixes\.
+When running on Nitro generation instances, the AWS PV drivers are not used and the LiteAgent service will self\-stop starting with driver version 8\.2\.4\.
+Updating to the latest AWS PV driver also updates the LiteAgent and improves reliability on all instance generations\.

 ### Installing the Latest AWS PV Drivers<a name="aws-pv-download"></a>